the website of Lisa Nachmias Davis, Attorney at law

 INTERNET MAILING LISTS Return to Page Index

-Caution: the following information is reproduced for the use of members but has not been reviewed for accuracy.
+Caution: the following information is reproduced for the use of members but has not been reviewed (as of 1/2012) for accuracy.
 Please provide feedback to Lisa Davis.
 Thanks.
 It is a bit hard to verify whether these are still current.
+Some lists have been around for a long time and may have switched over to online forums.
+(Fora?)

 Discussion lists entitle the subscriber to post, and receive, messages on the list topic on a recurring basis.
 In some cases, the subscriber can choose to receive messages in a block or "digest" format.